finaldie/auto-news/README.md

 # Auto-News: An Automatic News Aggregator with LLM
-A personal news aggregator to pull information from multi-sources + LLM (ChatGPT) to help us read efficiently with less noise, the sources including Tweets, RSS, YouTube, and Articles.
+A personal news aggregator to pull information from multi-sources + LLM (ChatGPT) to help us read efficiently with less noise, the sources including Tweets, RSS, YouTube, Web Articles and Reddit.

 ## Why need it?
 In the world of this information explosion, we live with noise every day, it becomes even worse after the generative AI was born.
 Time is a precious resource for each of us, How to use our time more efficiently?
 It becomes more challenging than ever.
 Think about how much time we spent on pulling/searching/filtering content from different sources, how many times we put the article/paper or long video as a side tab, but never got a chance to look at, and how much effort to organize the information we have read.
 We need a better way to get rid of the noises, focus on reading the information efficiently based on our interests, and stay on track with the goals we defined.